-Body – The wooden box made from the back, top, and sides that makes up the main part of the ‘ukulele.
+Body – The wooden box including the back, top, and sides that makes up the main part of the ‘ukulele.
 These pieces of wood work together to project the sound out of the instrument. (also: soundbox)

-Bridge – The bridge holds the strings and transfers string vibration to the ‘ukulele’s body.
+Bridge – The bridge holds the strings onto the top and transfers string vibration to the ‘ukulele’s body.
 It’s glued on and put under lots of tension making it the most common failure-point of an instrument.
 Usually a simple fix.

 Cutaway – (not shown) Part of the body is “cut away” on the ground-side of the fretboard to let players access the higher frets easier.

-Fretboard – The fretboard is the piece of wood glued onto the top of the neck that holds the frets in place along the neck.
-It’s usually made from ebony or rosewood.
+Fretboard – The fretboard is the piece of wood glued onto the top of the neck that holds the frets in place.
+It’s usually made from ebony or rosewood to contrast the body.

-Fret dots – Little markers on the fretboard that are made out of plastic, abalone, or other materials and give you an idea of where you are at when you are playing.
+Fret dots/markers – Little markers on the fretboard that are made out of plastic, abalone, or other materials and give you an idea of where you are at when you are playing.
 Usually markers go on the 5th, 7th, 10th, and 12th frets.
 Sometimes they are placed on the side of the neck so you don’t have to look over at the fretboard.

-Frets – Frets are little strips of metal that are placed in slots on the fretboard.
+Frets – Little strips of metal that are placed in slots on the fretboard.
 When you finger a note the fret makes the vibrating length of the string shorter so that the pitch is raised up a certain amount.

-Headstock – The part of the ?ukulele that holds the machine heads/tuning pegs.
-You usually find the ukulele’s brand logo on the headstock.
+Headstock – The end of the neck that holds the machine heads in place.
+You usually find the brand logo on the headstock.

 Heel – The deepest part of the neck where it joins the body.
 The heel usually curves out from the normal path of the neck to end flush with the back of the instrument.
 (Not shown.)

 Label – The label is located inside the soundhole and shows info about maker, model, date, serial number, etc.

-Machine Heads – Hold the strings of the ‘ukulele and control the pitch of each string.
+Machine Heads – Holds and controls the pitch of each string.
 A knob turns to control the note the string is tuned to. (also: tuning peg, tuning key, peghead, tuner)